ansible-collections/ibm_zos_cics/docs/source/modules/cmci_create.rst

 context
-  If CMCI is installed in a CICSPlex® SM environment, *context* is the name of the CICSplex or CMAS associated with the request, for example, ``PLEX1``. to determine whether a CMAS can be specified as *context*, see the **CMAS context** entry in the CICSPlex SM resource table reference of a resource.
+  If CMCI is installed in a CICSPlex® SM environment, *context* is the name of the CICSplex or CMAS associated with the request, for example, ``PLEX1``.
+To determine whether a CMAS can be specified as *context*, see the **CMAS context** entry in the CICSPlex SM resource table reference of a resource.
 For example, according to the `PROGRAM resource table <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGRAMtab.html>`_, CMAS context is not supported for PROGRAM.

   If CMCI is installed in a single region (SMSS), *context* is the APPLID of the CICS region associate with the request.